samwel-gachiri/ada_app/README.md

     aiohttp
     beautifulsoup4
     lxml # Parser for BeautifulSoup
-    requests # Often a dependency for googlemaps or others eventlet # Often needed by Flask-SocketIO for async
+    requests # Often a dependency
+    eventlet # Recommended async mode for Flask-SocketIO
     ```

-    Then run:
+    Install the packages using pip:

     ```bash
     pip install -r requirements.txt
     ```

-    _(Note: `torch` installation might vary depending on your system and CUDA setup.
-Visit the PyTorch website for specific instructions if needed.)_
+    _(Note: `torch` installation can be complex.
+If you encounter issues or don't have an NVIDIA GPU, consider using `torch-cpu` in `requirements.txt`.
+Visit the [PyTorch website](https://pytorch.org/) for specific installation instructions for your system if needed.)_

-4.  **Configuration:** See the [Configuration](#configuration) section below.
+4.  **Configuration:**
+    Make sure you have created the `.env` file inside this `backend` directory as detailed in the [Configuration](#configuration) section.

 ## Frontend Setup (React)

-1.  **Prerequisites:**

-    - Node.js (which includes npm) installed.
-Recommended version: LTS.
+1.  **Navigate to Frontend Directory:**
+    From the root project directory you cloned, navigate into the frontend folder:

+    ```bash
+    cd ../frontend # Or the name of your frontend directory (use 'cd ..' first if still in 'backend')
+    ```

 2.  **Install Dependencies:**

-    - Navigate to the root directory of your React project (where `package.json` is located, likely the parent directory of `src`).
-    - If you don't have a `package.json` or haven't initialized the project, you might need to do so (e.g., using Create React App or Vite).
-Assuming you have one, run:
+    This command reads the `package.json` file and installs all the necessary Node.js modules.
     ```bash
     npm install
     ```

-    This will install React and other dependencies listed in your `package.json`.
-Based on the imports in `App.jsx`, you'll likely need at least:
+    This will install React, `socket.io-client`, `react-youtube`, `prop-types`, and any other dependencies defined in `package.json`.

-    - `react`
-    - `react-dom`
-    - `socket.io-client`
-    - `prop-types`
-    - `react-youtube` (if using the `YouTubeWidget`)

-    _(If you started with a template like Create React App or Vite, these might already be included or managed)._

 ## Configuration

+1.  **Locate Backend Directory:** Ensure you are in the **backend** directory (e.g., `cd backend` from the root project folder).
-1.  **Create `.env` file:** In the **backend** directory (same level as `app.py`), create a file named `.env`.
+2.  **Create `.env` file:** Create a file named exactly `.env`.
-2.  **Add API Keys and Secrets:** Add the following lines to the `.env` file, replacing the placeholder values with your actual keys and desired settings:
+3.  **Add API Keys and Secrets:** Open the `.env` file and add the following lines, replacing the placeholder values with your actual keys and desired settings:

     ```dotenv
-    # Backend Keys
+    # --- Backend API Keys ---
+    # Get from ElevenLabs website
     ELEVENLABS_API_KEY="YOUR_ELEVENLABS_API_KEY"

+    # Get from Google AI Studio (for Gemini Models)
     GOOGLE_API_KEY="YOUR_GOOGLE_GEMINI_API_KEY"

+    # Get from Google Cloud Console (Enabled for Directions API)
-    MAPS_API_KEY="YOUR_Maps_API_KEY" # For Directions API
+    MAPS_API_KEY="YOUR_Maps_API_KEY"

-    FLASK_SECRET_KEY="a_strong_random_secret_key_here" # Change for production
+    # --- Flask Server Settings ---
+    # Used for session security, generate a random string
+    FLASK_SECRET_KEY="a_very_strong_and_random_secret_key_please_change_me"

-    # Frontend Configuration (Used by backend for CORS)
+    # --- Frontend Settings (for Backend CORS) ---
-    REACT_APP_PORT="5173" # The port your React app runs on (Default for Vite)
+    # Port the React frontend development server runs on
+    REACT_APP_PORT="5173" # Default for Vite.
+Use 3000 for Create React App, or your custom port.
     ```

-    - **`ELEVENLABS_API_KEY`**: Your API key from ElevenLabs for text-to-speech.
-    - **`GOOGLE_API_KEY`**: Your Google AI Studio API key for the Gemini model.
-    - **`MAPS_API_KEY`**: Your Google Cloud API key enabled for the Directions API.
-    - **`FLASK_SECRET_KEY`**: A random secret key used by Flask for session management.
-Generate a strong random string for this.
-    - **`REACT_APP_PORT`**: The port the React development server will run on.
-This is used by the Flask backend to configure CORS correctly, allowing the frontend to connect.
-Ensure this matches the port used when running the frontend (e.g., Vite defaults to 5173, Create React App to 3000).
+    **Important:**

+    - Never commit your `.env` file to Git.
+Add `.env` to your `.gitignore` file in the backend directory.
+    - Ensure the `MAPS_API_KEY` corresponds to a Google Cloud project where the **Directions API** is enabled.
+    - Ensure the `GOOGLE_API_KEY` is for **Google Gemini models** (available via Google AI Studio).
+    - Generate a truly random and strong `FLASK_SECRET_KEY`.

 ## Running the Application

+You will need two separate terminals open: one for the backend and one for the frontend.

 1.  **Start the Backend Server:**

-    - Open a terminal or command prompt.
+    - Open Terminal 1.
-    - Navigate to the backend directory (containing `app.py`).
+    - Navigate to the `backend` directory.
-    - Activate the Python virtual environment (e.g., `source venv/bin/activate`).
+    - Activate the Python virtual environment: `source venv/bin/activate` (or `venv\Scripts\activate` on Windows).
     - Run the Flask application:
       ```bash
       python app.py
       ```
-    - The server should start, typically on `http://0.0.0.0:5000`.
-Look for output indicating it's running and listening for connections.
+    - Wait for output indicating the server is running (e.g., `* Running on http://0.0.0.0:5000` and WebSocket server started messages).
+Leave this terminal running.

 2.  **Start the Frontend Development Server:**

-    - Open a _separate_ terminal or command prompt.
+    - Open Terminal 2.
-    - Navigate to the frontend project's root directory (containing `package.json`).
+    - Navigate to the `frontend` directory.
-    - Run the start script:
+    - Run the start script (use the command appropriate for your project setup):
       ```bash
-      npm run dev  # If using Vite (common)
+      npm run dev  # If using Vite (likely based on main.jsx structure)
       # OR
       # npm start    # If using Create React App
       ```
-    - This will compile the React code and start the development server, usually opening the application automatically in your web browser (e.g., at `http://localhost:5173`).
+    - This should automatically open the application in your default web browser, pointing to `http://localhost:5173` (or the port specified in `REACT_APP_PORT` if configured differently).

 3.  **Use the Application:**
-    - The React app should connect to the Flask backend via SocketIO.
-    - You can type messages or click the microphone button (if supported and permission granted) to talk to Ada.
-    - Enable the webcam to send video frames for analysis with your prompts.
+    - Interact with the interface in your browser.
+Grant microphone and webcam permissions when prompted if you wish to use those features.

 ## Stopping the Application

-1.  **Stop the Frontend Server:** Press `Ctrl + C` in the frontend terminal.
+1.  **Stop the Frontend Server:** Go to Terminal 2 (where the frontend is running) and press `Ctrl + C`.
+Confirm if prompted.
-2.  **Stop the Backend Server:** Press `Ctrl + C` in the backend terminal.
+2.  **Stop the Backend Server:** Go to Terminal 1 (where the backend is running) and press `Ctrl + C`.
+3.  **Deactivate Virtual Environment (Optional):** In Terminal 1, you can type `deactivate`.